yarri/ImageScaler/README.md

 For png images there is Pngquant Optimizer filter.
 It can significantly reduce size of the final PNG image.
 It is required that the binary pngquant is installed in the system.

-Pngquant Optimizer filter is a after save filter.
+Pngquant Optimizer filter is an after save filter.

     $scaler = new Pupiq\ImageScaler("/path/to/image.png");
     $scaler->appendAfterSaveFilter(new Pupiq\PngquantOptimizer([